Sylvie Franquet: Reconstructing with stitch

 Although her practice involves a certain degree of appropriation, the artist is particularly selective when it comes to finding her raw material, generally looking for tapestries adapting canonical art masterpieces, with a predilection for those that depict nude females.

-In this interview, Sylvie gives an insight into her thought-provoking and humorous take on the world of the grand master in tapestry.
+In this interview, Sylvie gives an insight into her thought-provoking and humorous take on the world of the grand master.
 We learn what methods and techniques she prefers and how travelling often compels her to create.

 Reworking found tapestries

 TextileArtits.org: What initially attracted you to textiles as a medium?